Grey Cup: Grey Cup festival

 Each year, the host city organizes numerous events as part of the annual Grey Cup festival.
 Gala concerts, parties, and fan festivals are held in the days leading up to the championship game.
 The CFL hands out its annual awards during the festival, and an annual Grey Cup parade is held.
 Historically, the festival also featured the "Miss Grey Cup" beauty pageant; this was discontinued in 1992.
 The game itself includes a performance of the Canadian national anthem (usually sung in both English and French, the official languages of the game) and a halftime show, often featuring performances by well-known Canadian musical acts such as Nickelback, who performed at the 2011 game.
-The coin toss was usually presented by a former football player or a special guest to recognize their community involvement or significance.
+In recent years, a former football player, a celebrity, or another special guest participates in the coin toss ceremony to recognize their community involvement or significance.

 Nicknamed Canada's "Grand National Drunk", the Grey Cup party originated in the 1948 championship when hundreds of Calgary Stampeders fans descended on Toronto for their team's first appearance in the game.
 Bringing chuckwagons and horses, the fans organized a pancake breakfast – a staple of the Calgary Stampede – for bewildered Torontonians.
 According to historian Hugh Dempsey, "The Grey Cup was just another game until Calgary went down to Toronto with chuckwagons and everything and turned it into an event."
 The Stampeders won the game on the strength of the "sleeper play", a touchdown scored by Norm Hill after he hid himself from the Ottawa defence by lying down on the sidelines, as if asleep.
 He received the pass from quarterback Keith Spaith while still on his back.
 The victory completed the only undefeated season in the history of Canadian professional football.
 The boisterous celebrations that followed the win gave rise to the legend of Calgary alderman and future mayor Don Mackay riding his horse into the lobby of the Royal York Hotel.
-This event was repeated in the 2012 Grey Cup game in Toronto to much of the delight of the fans of both teams.
+This event was repeated in the 2012 Grey Cup game in Toronto much to the delight of the fans of both teams.
 The Calgary Grey Cup Committee maintains the tradition of organizing a pancake breakfast at each year's championship.

 A 2012 survey found that Canadians consider the Grey Cup to be the most important annual event to attend.
 Fans of all teams converge at the game venue, including some who have attended 60 or more Grey Cups.
 The influx of people from across the country is estimated to have an economic impact of over $120 million for the region hosting the championship game.